1612elphi/morelater/README.md

 A drag-and-drop content calendar for planning and scheduling work.
 Digital replacement for a whiteboard full of coloured sticky notes.

 Built with Next.js, SQLite (Drizzle ORM), and Tailwind CSS.
-Includes an MCP server for AI integration with Claude.
+Includes an MCP server for AI integration with Claude, if you're into that sorta thing.

 ## Features